open-mmlab/mmpretrain/docs/en/user_guides/config.md

 """
 ```

 You can refer to  [`registry`](https://github.com/open-mmlab/mmclassification/blob/1.x/mmcls/registry.py) for more information.
-To use our provided dataset, he only thing we need to do, is to specify the type and parameters in configuration file.
+To use our provided dataset, the only thing we need to do, is to specify the type and parameters in configuration file.
 The framework will build the corresponding modules by parsing the user specified configuration file.

 ```python
 dataset_type = 'ImageNet'